josejtudela/RecipeToPDF/README.md

 # RecipeToPDF
-My first application with Reactjs :sweat_smile:.
+My first application with Reactjs and Redux :sweat_smile:.
 It´s a simple app, this take a different inputs of a recipe (title, ingredients and steps) and generate PDF.

 ## Getting Started
 ```